What to do with Leftover Strawberry Stems

 12. Make Strawberry Stem Vinegar

 I love the idea of making fruit scrap vinegar.
-Here’s a video from Mary’s Nest on making Strawberry Stem vinegar.
-One of my favorite ways to use strawberry vinegar is dressing salads and make sauces.
+Here’s a video from Wills Mountain Homestead on making Strawberry Stem vinegar.
+One of my favorite ways to use strawberry tops vinegar is dressing salads and making sauces.

 White wine vinegar, red wine vinegar, white vinegar, and balsamic vinegar go well with strawberry tops.